apache/flink/docs/dev/connectors/elasticsearch.md

   }
 )

-// configuration for the bulk requests builder.setBulkRequestsConfig(bulkRequestsConfig)
+// configuration for the bulk requests; this instructs the sink to emit after every element, otherwise they would be buffered builder.setBulkFlushMaxActions(1)

 // provide a RestClientFactory for custom configuration on the internally created REST client builder.setRestClientBuilder(